HateDay: Insights from a Global Hate Speech Dataset Representative of a Day on Twitter: Discussion

-\paragraph{Dominance of Perspective API} We find that the Perspective API often outperforms other models in hate speech detection across languages, contradicting existing evaluations on traditional hate speech datasets showing that Perspective is outperformed by academic hate speech classifiers \cite{wich2022introducing,ofcom2024}.
+\paragraph{Dominance of Perspective API} We find that the Perspective API often outperforms other models in hate speech detection across languages, contradicting existing evaluations on traditional hate speech datasets, which showed that Perspective is outperformed by academic hate speech classifiers \cite{wich2022introducing,ofcom2024}.
 We attribute such dominance to the fact that Perspective is optimized for real-world performance and generalizability to unseen data \cite{lees2022new}, contrary to traditional hate speech detection models developed in academia.
 We also note that the Perspective API is periodically updated and that performance may have improved since the evaluations conducted in past work \cite{pozzobon-etal-2023-challenges}.
-Yet, we also observe that Perspective's dominance does not hold at the country level.
-This highlights the limits of the language-level approach in developing Perspective and more generally hate speech classifiers \cite{tonneau-etal-2024-languages}, which may not be tailored to national contexts where non-US English and code-mixing is prevalent.
+Still, we find that overall performance remains low, which echoes past evaluations of Perspective's performance and biases \cite{nogara2023toxic,hartmann2025lost}.
+Also, we observe that Perspective's dominance does not always hold at the country level, with the open-source hate speech classifier outperforming Perspective in the case of Nigeria.
+This may be due to conceptual alignment: the \textsc{HateDay} annotation guidelines were partly based on the same definition and instructions used to train the Nigerian classifier \cite{tonneau-etal-2024-naijahate}.
+This also highlights the limits of the language-level approach in developing Perspective and more generally hate speech classifiers \cite{tonneau-etal-2024-languages}, which may not be tailored to national contexts where non-US English and code-mixing is prevalent, as already demonstrated in past work \cite{ghosh-etal-2021-detecting,haber-etal-2023-improving}.

 \paragraph{The problem of offensive language} We find that a major reason for the poor performance of hate speech classifiers on \textsc{HateDay} is the high prevalence of offensive content at the top of the hate score distribution, which reduces precision.
-While offensive content differs from hate speech because it does not target based on the perceived belonging of a particular characteristic, it shares semantic similarities such as the use of swear words and profanities.
+While offensive content differs from hate speech because it does not target an individual or a group based on the perceived belonging of a particular characteristic (e.g., gender, race), it shares lexical features such as the use of swear words and profanities.
 These similarities likely explain the high hate scores given by classifiers to offensive content.
-While prior work initially documented this issue \cite{davidsonetal2017}, our findings demonstrate its heightened relevance in social media settings, aggravated by the substantially higher prevalence of offensive content compared to hate speech.
+While prior work initially documented this issue \cite{davidsonetal2017}, our findings demonstrate its heightened relevance in real-world social media settings, as it is aggravated by the substantially higher prevalence of offensive content compared to hate speech.